 Communications: Topis Contreras MacBeath (University of Morelos, Mexico)

 FishBase: Rainer Froese (FishBase)

 Gene banking: David Rawson (University of Bedfordshire, UK)

 Geographic databases: Kevin Smith (IUCN Freshwater Biodiversity Unit, UK)

 Migratory species: Zeb Hogan (University of Nevada-Reno, USA) and Claudio Baigún (Wetlands International, Argentina)

 Re-introductions and ex situ conservation: Tim Lyons (New Mexico BioPark Society, USA)

 Subterranean fishes: Graham Proudlove (University of Manchester, UK)

 Sustainable Trade in Ornamental Fishes: Scott Dowd (New England Aquarium, USA)

-Freshwater representatives to the IUCN SSC Red List Committee: Jörg Freyhof (German Centre for Integrative Biodiversity Research (iDiv)); Rajeev Raghavan (Conservation Research Group, St. Albert’s College, Kochi, India)
+Freshwater representatives to the IUCN SSC Red List Committee: Jörg Freyhof (Leibniz-Institute of Freshwater Ecology and Inland Fisheries (IGB), berlin, Germany); Rajeev Raghavan (Conservation Research Group, St. Albert’s College, Kochi, India)